 Among many potential benefits, this will bring to an end competition for parking spaces, simply because far fewer self-driving cars will be needed to meet people’s motoring requirements.

-In Britain at least, there is currently much public opposition to the idea of autonomous vehicles.
+In Britain at least, there is public opposition to the idea of autonomous vehicles.

 But if congestion and parking issues continue to get worse – and if self-driving cars can deliver the advantages they promise – the pressure to embrace this new technology could become impossible to resist.